 The major disadvantage of high speed railways is their cost.
-For example, experts of the European Bank of Reconstruction and Development have evaluated that a high-speed route between Saint-Petersburg and Moscow (660 km) will cost 6...8 billion US \$, transportation of a single passenger will cost 123 US\$ (approximately as much as along European high-speed routes).
-The overland routes between Beijing-Hongkong (Taibej) may be estimated to cost 30...40 billion US\$, the cost of transportation over 2,880 keg will be 500 US\$.
-These figures exceed 5...10 times those for the STS.

-The means required for erection of just overland high-speed railway routes "Beijing-Honkong (Taibej)" would be sufficient to construct complete STS routes over 15 thousand kilometers long.
+For example, experts of the European Bank of Reconstruction and Development have evaluated that a high-speed route between Saint-Petersburg and Moscow (660 km) will cost 6...8 billion US\$, transportation of a single passenger will cost 123 US\$ (approximately as much as along European high-speed routes).
+The estimated cost of the route "Quebec - Toronto" may be 8...10 billion US\$, the cost of transportation over 760 km will be 140 US\$.
+These figures 5...10 times exceed those for the STS.
+The means required for erection of high-speed railway route "Quebec - Toronto" would be sufficient to construct complete STS routes over 5 thousand kilometers long.